Beautiful (2011 film): Soundtrack

 The film's songs and background score were composed by Ratheesh Vegha and arranged by Gopi Sundar.
 Parvathy S. Nair from The Times of India stated, "Ratheesh Vega has done it again.
 After he pulled at the heart strings of music lovers with Cocktail a year ago, the music maker has repeated the magic with the songs and background score of director V K Prakash's Beautiful."

 Beautiful was Anoop Menon's debut work as a lyricist.
 Menon says his debut as a lyricist was quite accidental.
 "On the second day of the shooting of Beautiful, music director Ratheesh Vega, actor Jayasurya, and I were chilling out in Ratheesh's car, when he asked me to pen some lines to try out a tune he'd composed for the film.
 The result is Mazhaneer Thullikal...," says the actor.

 Release

-The film was originally scheduled to release on 18 November but was pushed back to 2 December due to a strike in the Malayalam film industry. it is the remake of Hollywood movie The Intouchables.
-It opened in 46 centres inside Kerala on 2 December.
+The film was originally scheduled to release on 18 November but was pushed back to 2 December due to a strike in the Malayalam film industry.
+It opened in 46 centres in Kerala on 2 December.
 The film had its international premiere at the first Ladakh International Film Festival (LIFF) where it was one of the two Malayalam features to be screened.